peterdee/postgresql-test/README.md

 load multiple records with JOIN without any condition [RAW]: 1726 ms

 load multiple records with JOIN with conditions [RAW]: 440 ms

+load multiple records with JOIN without any condition (with CTE) [RAW]: 373 ms

+load multiple records with JOIN with conditions (with CTE) [RAW]: 221 ms
 ```

+Using `CTE` provides a significant performance boost